GildedPleb/hab-guide/docs/Introduction/intro.md

 This project is very new, raw, and not battle tested yet.
 Under no circumstance should this project defend Private Keys for real Bitcoin.
-Many of the best practices are yet to been discovered.
+Many of the best practices are yet to be discovered.
 And there are undoubtedly many bugs.

 **!
 PROCEED WITH CAUTION !**